echancrure/PTC-Solver/doc/ptc_readme.txt

            - ptc_solver__denominator/2
        - This new version of the PTC Solver is estimated to be on average at least 10 times faster than the previous versions.
-         In particular labelling perfromance has been greatly improved;
+         In particular labelling performance has been greatly improved;
        - Labelling is less random than in previous versions: the PTC Solver now often returns identical solutions on different runs;
        - The PTC Solver runtime performance variability has been at